eu-digital-identity-wallet/eudi-app-android-wallet-ui/README.md

 ## Overview

-The EUDI Wallet Reference Implementation is built based on the Architecture Reference Framework and aims at showcasing a robust and interoperable platform for digital identification, authentication and electronic signatures based on common standards across the European Union.
+The EUDI Wallet Reference Implementation is built based on the Architecture Reference Framework and aims to showcase a robust and interoperable platform for digital identification, authentication, and electronic signatures based on common standards across the European Union.
-The EUDI Wallet Reference Implementation is based on a modular architecture composed of a set of business agnostic, re-usable components which will be evolved in incremental steps and can be re-used across multiple projects.
+The EUDI Wallet Reference Implementation is based on a modular architecture composed of business-agnostic, reusable components that will evolve in incremental steps and can be re-used across multiple projects.

 The EUDI Wallet Reference Implementation is the application that allows users to:

-1. To obtain, store and, present PID and mDL.
+1. To obtain, store, and, present PID and mDL.
 2. Verify presentations.
 3. Share data on proximity scenarios.
 4. Support remote QES and more use cases with the modules included.